 Some of the tools a local urologist may use to diagnose conditions include urine tests; CT scan; MRI scan; ultrasound imaging; cystoscopy, which uses a cystoscope to look at the bladder and urethra; ureteroscopy, which looks inside the ureters and kidneys; and prostate biopsy, which involves taking a small tissue sample.
 Depending on the diagnosis, a local urologist may perform or refer patients for antibiotics, medication, radiation, chemotherapy, surgery and/or lifestyle changes.
 The Contino Patient Support Program centers around you and pairs you with a Contino Nurse throughout your journey.
 Your Contino nurse is just a phone call away.

 If you are concerned about male incontinence, a local urologist can also help.
 Male incontinence can be a result of various medical conditions, including diabetes, an enlarged prostate or an overactive bladder.
 Fortunately, there are many solutions for male incontinence, including seeing a local urologist for treatment options and using a product such as Contino®.
-In addition to male incontinence products like Contino®, there are also men's underwear and pads that can control urine leakage and prevent odors.
+Contino is a urethral catheter that a man inserts, and it stops the flow of urine, preventing leakage.
+It's a simple device that allows a man to release his urine whenever it's convenient for him.
+It is so small it fits into a container the size of an eyeglass case.
+In addition to male incontinence products like Contino, there are also men's underwear and pads that can control urine leakage and prevent odors.
 Some men also find that doing Kegel exercises and avoiding coffee or alcohol before bed helps male incontinence.
-If you’d like more information about how a local urologist can help you, including how Contino® might be the right product for your male incontinence or overactive bladder, start a conversation with your local family physician.
+If you’d like more information about how a local urologist can help you, including how Contino might be the right product for your male incontinence or overactive bladder, start a conversation with your local family physician.